Ayinet and rotary club health camps

 AYINET Pays Respect to Victims of Atiak Massacre 20 April 2015

-AYINET Pays Respect to Victims of Atiak Massacre 20 April 2015 The African Youth Initiative Network (AYINET), in its continuous identification, support for and cooperation with victims of war, financially supported and attended the Atiak Massacre memorial service that took place on 20 April 2015 at the Olya Primary School, Amuru District.
-The memorial service is an annual gathering to…
+Transitional Justice AYINET Pays Respect to Victims of Atiak Massacre 20 April 2015 The African Youth Initiative Network (AYINET), in its continuous identification, support for and cooperation with victims of war, financially supported and attended the Atiak Massacre memorial service that took place on 20 April 2015 at the Olya Primary School, Amuru District.
+The memorial service is an annual…

 Comments Off on AYINET Pays Respect to Victims of Atiak Massacre 20 April 2015